ibm-cloud-docs/discovery-data/configuring-fields.md

 ### Date format settings
 {: #field-date-settings}

-If your documents have a root-level field with date information in it, you can set the field to be a `date` data type field in the index.
+If your documents have a root-level field with date information in it, you can set the field to be a `Date` data type field in the index.
 For example, you might import CSV or JSON files that contain date fields.

 {{site.data.keyword.discoveryshort}} recognizes the following date formats automatically: